📬 Daily Brief: The superconductor that wasn’t

 The Uber alternative is pulling an Uber

-Lyft is leaving surge pricing in the dust, in no small part “because riders hate it with a fiery passion,” the ridesharing company’s CEO David Risher said.
+Lyft is throwing surge pricing out the window, in no small part “because riders hate it with a fiery passion,” the ridesharing company’s CEO David Risher said.
 Touché.

 While the change may be heralded by app users, it’s not great news for drivers, who will inevitably keep on earning less in the process.
 A tense driver dynamic is something Lyft’s competitor Uber knows a thing or two about, and both companies are now facing a potentially unsustainable driver supply in their quest for profit.